Toilet Found! is sustained by readers who made purchases through specific links on this site. Learn more

 Patent-Pending Nozzle Self-Cleaning Mechanism Standard Features

 The self-cleaning of the nozzle is another notable feature of Bio Bidet.
-It uses a patent-pending nozzle drive system which operates the rapid movement of the wand during the auto-cleaning process.
-It has an assisting guide belt which eliminates any risk of jamming and offers a quieter and smoother movement of the wand.
+It uses a patent-pending nozzle drive system that operates the wand’s rapid movement during the auto-cleaning process.
+It has an assisting guide belt that eliminates any risk of jamming and offers a quieter and smoother movement of the wand.

 All Bio Bidet electric bidet seats come with a self-cleaning nozzle.
-And it cleans itself after every wash with water flushes through its exterior removing any dirt that may have stuck on the wand surface.
+And it cleans itself after every wash with water that flushes through its exterior, removing any dirt that may have stuck on the wand surface.